jeffhuang4704/learn-k8s/notes/crd-cr-part-1.md

 - Process the CR (User's intent) and reconcile the desired and actual states—this is where your business logic comes into play.
 - Update the status Field

-2. A custom controller in Kubernetes can be designed to process many kinds of Custom Resource Definitions (CRDs).
-Controllers can be written to handle multiple CRDs within the same controller logic, allowing them to manage different types of custom resources in a Kubernetes cluster.
+2. A custom controller can be designed to process many kinds of Custom Resource Definitions (CRDs)

+- Controllers can be written to handle multiple CRDs within the same controller logic, allowing them to manage different types of custom resources in a Kubernetes cluster.

-3. A custom controller in Kubernetes can process existing types of resources, not just custom ones (CRDs).
-While custom controllers are often designed to manage Custom Resources (CRs) defined by a Custom Resource Definition (CRD), they can also be used to manage and reconcile built-in Kubernetes resources such as Pods, Deployments, Services, ConfigMaps, and more.
+3. A custom controller can process existing types of resources, not just custom ones (CRDs).

 ### draw a diagram to illustate the flow